SvHCI FAQ

 SvHCI supports clusters with nodes that contain different types of storage media, however care should be taken to ensure that performance is balanced between the nodes.

-The complete index of compatible hardware for SvHCI can be found in the Hardware Compatibility List (HCL): https://stormagic.com/doc/svhci/1-3-0/en/Content/SvHCI/supported-hardware.htm
+The complete index of compatible hardware for SvHCI can be found in the Hardware Compatibility List (HCL): https://stormagic.com/doc/svhci/2-4-0/en/Introduction/hcl.htm

 We are working hard to test as many combinations and permutations of hardware, controllers and drivers, and if there are specific components or drivers that you would like to see supported, please contact your StorMagic representative who will be able to pass on your feedback and add it to our testing and validation effort.

-SvHCI 1.3 supports up to 25 virtual machines (VMs) per cluster if all of them require high availability (HA).
-If HA is not required, then each node can have up to 25 VMs (a total of 50 in a two node cluster).
-For environments with a mix of HA and non-HA VMs you can use this formula:
+SvHCI supports up to 50 virtual machines (VMs) per cluster if all VMs require high availability (HA).
+If HA is not required, then each node can support up to 50 non-HA VMs.
+Therefore, a 2-node cluster would permit up to 100 non-HA VMs.

-HA = # of VMs that require high availability
+A = # of VMs that require high availability

-XHA = # of VMs that do not require high availability
+B = # of VMs that do not require high availability

 No. We are considering adding this capability to the product as part of our long-term product roadmap.